Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses: Effects of thermal fluctuations and additional couplings

-Notably, the applicability of an Imry-Ma-type argument is not restricted to $T>0$, but also applies to $T=0$ if the spiral degeneracy is lifted by additional terms in the Hamiltonian.
-At $T=0$ magnetic LRO is possible, and one such state has to break a $\mathbb{Z}_3 \otimes \mathbb{Z}_2 \otimes \mathrm{SO}\left(3\right)$ symmetry, corresponding to the direct product of lattice rotation, spin inversion (associated with the vector chirality), and global spin rotation symmetries.
+Notably, the applicability of an Imry-Ma-type argument is not restricted to $T>0$, but in fact holds even at $T=0$ provided that the spiral degeneracy is lifted by additional terms in the Hamiltonian.
+At $T=0$ magnetic LRO is possible, and one such state has to break a $\mathbb{Z}_3 \otimes \mathrm{SO}\left(3\right)$ symmetry, corresponding to the direct product of a threefold lattice rotation and global spin rotation symmetries.
 The presence of the discrete $\mathbb{Z}_{3}$ component implies that the low-energy theory of the system still includes a three-state Potts order parameter, which is again supplemented by disorder-induced random fields if another type of perturbation, such as a third-neighbor Heisenberg coupling, lowers the degeneracy to a discrete sixfold one.
 Hence, the system is equally unstable to weak bond disorder as for $T>0$ with no additional couplings.
 If only site disorder is present, the result depends on the sign of the supplemental coupling.